spatie/laravel-mailcoach-ses-feedback/README.md

 ## Usage

-After following the installation instruction, your project is ready to handle feedback by Ses on the sent email campaigns.
+After following the installation instructions, your project is ready to handle feedback by Ses on the sent email campaigns.

 ### Testing